angristan/ansible-wireguard/README.md

 Then put these in `wireguard_public_key` and `wireguard_private_key` for each host (the use of *ansible-vault* is recommended).

+Bu default, the endpoint for each peer is its default IPv4 address from the Ansible facts.
+This can be overwritten with `wireguard_endpoint`.

 ## Example playbook

 In this example we'll use `host1` and `host2`, which are part of the `web` inventory group.